Ruth Roland: Personal life and death

 Roland was married to Lionel T. Kent on May 16, 1917.
 The marriage was short-lived: they separated on September 2, 1918, and divorced on April 2, 1919.

-On February 14, 1929 she married fellow actor Ben Bard, who also had a stage acting background, and ran a Hollywood acting school after they married.
-They were together until the end of Roland's life.
+On February 14, 1929, she married fellow actor Ben Bard, who also had a stage acting background, and ran a Hollywood acting school after they married.
+They were together until Roland's death.

 Ruth Roland died of cancer in 1937, aged 45, in Hollywood and is interred near her husband in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 For her contribution to the motion picture industry, Ruth Roland received a star on the Hollywood Walk of Fame at 6220 Hollywood Boulevard on February 8, 1960.
 In 1979, a concrete box containing Roland's personal film collection was discovered buried in the backyard of Roland's house, and donated to the UCLA Film Archives by her heirs in 1980.